DavidWilliamsQA/HobbyProject/README.md

 ## Testing

-The tests were written using Mockito and Junit.
+The tests were written using Mockito, TestNG, Selenium and Junit.
 These test covered a good majority of the program that could be tested this inclused the controllers, the services and the domain classes.

 ## Deployment